andrew/ultimate-awesome/README.md

 - [awesome-links](https://github.com/StarZ3r0/awesome-links) - A curated list of amazingly awesome resources.
 - [awesome-geo](https://github.com/tentenco/awesome-geo) - Everything you need to know about Generative engine optimisation (GEO) & AI SEO.
 DOMINATE AI SEARCH RESULTS Future-proof your business with expert Generative Engine Optimization (GEO).
 Get discovered by ChatGPT, Gemini, and other AI platforms when your customers ask questions.
 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
+- [awesome-filament](https://github.com/timwassenburg/awesome-filament) - A curated list of awesome plugins, tutorials and other cool resources for FilamentPHP.
 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.